juristr/fabiangosebrink.github.io/_posts/2016-02-01-rest-api-angular2-http-typescript.md

 # Configuration

 Its always a good thing if you have your configuration seperated stored anywhere in your application.
-I always go for a file like &#8220;app.constants.ts&#8221; where I store all my values.
+I always go for a file like "app.constants.ts" where I store all my values.
 If anything changes there, like a version of the api which is stored in the url or the endpoint/server whatever, I can do those changes immediatelly at one point.

-<pre class="lang:c# decode:true " title="app.constants.ts">import { Injectable } from 'angular2/core';
+<pre><code class="cs">import { Injectable } from 'angular2/core';

 @Injectable()
 export class Configuration {
     public Server: string = "http://localhost:5000/";
     public ApiUrl: string = "api/";
     public ServerWithApiUrl = this.Server + this.ApiUrl;
-}</pre>
+}</code></pre>

 Notice the injectable attribute to generate the metadata to make the service available through DI in other modules.